Peterpiotr/siguren-documentation/docs/source/operating-instructions/recovery-operation.rst

 --------------

 .. note::
-	This method can be used only with Hydraulic Damping MS
+	This method can be used only with Hydraulic Damping MS.

 .. "method" vs "procedure" vs ...

-Pulse the brake (manually or electrically) to lower the load a few centimeters.
-The MS worm will shift toward the damping chamber.
-The electrical or brake lever pulse must be short enough to not allow the worm to reach the elastomer at the bottom of the damping chamber.
+- Pulse the hoist brake (manually or electrically) to lower the load a few centimeters.
+The MS :mechpart:`worm shaft` will shift toward the damping chamber.
+The electrical or brake lever pulse must be short enough to not allow the worm to reach the :mechpart:`elastomer` at the bottom of the damping chamber.
-Then it is possible to return the worm shaft to its “centered” position by hand.
+- Then it is possible to return the :mechpart:`worm shaft` to its “centered” position by hand.

-Repeat this until the load reaches the floor.
+- Repeat this until the load reaches the floor.

 This way, very low torque applied on the MS shaft will be needed (approximately 1/5000 of the barrel torque).
 Using handwheel / crank handle or standard ratchet handle.

 The MS can automatically follow if switched to Backup Mode.
-This negates the need of manual operation at the worm shaft.
+This negates the need of manual operation at the :mechpart:`worm shaft`.
 In case of power outage, the MS can be UPS/battery operated.
 Furthermore, the MS can control the brake opening / closing, thus making the gravity load recovery automated.